 to come up with a minimal recipe on how to replicate the bug.
 We

 need to know the version of the software and if

-you are using a non-released version the Subversion release
+you are using a non-released version the GIT commit id.
+The type

-number and date.
-The version of your OS is usually important, so
+and version of your operating system is usually important, so

 please tell us.
 In particular tell us if you are problem occurs